MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 ## Next steps

-Every game is fairly different, so you will have a unique set of features that you must build every time.
+Every Title is different, so you will have a unique set of features that you must build every time.
 It is important to know and understand how to map those features onto PlayFab.

-This generally starts with the configuration of your game.
-You will want to store variables in PlayFab, and pull them down on to game clients.
+This generally starts with the configuration of your Title.
+You will want to store variables in PlayFab and pull them down on to game clients.
 But these are not the only types of configurations that you'll want to make.

-Some of the number of different ways that PlayFab maps onto a game are shown below, giving you the opportunity to find the combo tool set that is just right for your game:
+Some of the different ways that you can map PlayFab onto a Title are shown below; use these to find the combination of tools that is just right for your Title:

 - [Title Data](../features/config/titledata/quickstart.md) – Map variables containing data on PlayFab to data structures in your game clients.
 - [Entity Objects](../features/data/entities/quickstart.md) (aka: Player Data) – Store and retrieve data on a per player basis.